 7. Dumbbell leg extension

 If you don’t have a leg extension machine, don’t worry about keeping your quadriceps toned.
 Try dumbbell leg extensions.
-All you need is a chair (or weight bench) and dumbbells.
+All you need is a chair or Adjustable Weight Bench and dumbbells.
 Be sure to place a mat under your dumbbells to avoid damaging your floor if you accidentally drop a dumbbell.

 How to do it